google/xls/docs_src/tools.md

 features for evaluating the IR before and after optimizations which makes this tool very useful for identifying optimization bugs.

+This tool accepts two [mutually exclusive] optional args, `--input_validator_expr` and `--input_validator_path`, which allow the user to specify an expression to "filter" potential input values to discard invalid ones.
+For both, the filter must be a function, named `validator`, and must take params of the same layout as the function under test.
+This function should return true if the inputs are valid for the function and false otherwise.
+`--input_validator_expr` lists the function as an inline command-line argument, whereas `--input_validator_path` holds the path to a .x file containing the validation function.

 ## [`ir_minimizer_main`](https://github.com/google/xls/tree/main/xls/tools/ir_minimizer_main.cc)

 Tool for reducing IR to a minimal test case based on an external test.